-The menus from the Naval Air Station at Atsugi in 1951 provide other examples of mixed imagery.
-Startled by the goofy turkey, or the jet flying overhead, a local farmer on the Thanksgiving menu drops an assortment of vegetables normally associated with the American holiday.
+The holiday menus at the Naval Air Station at Atsugi in 1951 show the complete integration of the symbolic imagery on the front covers.
+On the Thanksgiving menu, a local farmer is startled by a goofy turkey, or possibly the jet flying overhead, dropping a basket of vegetables normally associated with the American holiday.
+Mount Fuji, the preeminent symbol of Japan, can be seen in the background.
 For Christmas, the illustration features the Star of Bethlehem shining in the night sky over Mount Fuji—a peaceful scene framed in candy canes.

 Below are the holiday menus from the 382nd General Hospital in Osaka in 1951.

 Although the rickshaw is not an icon of Japan, the Women’s Army Corps at Yokohama clearly got into the swing of things, expressing a playful mixture of East and West on their Christmas menu in 1951.